 During a regular quarterly meeting each State Fiscal Year, the Board shall hold an organizational meeting each year for the purpose of electing a Vice Chairperson.
 The Vice Chair shall be elected by a majority vote of a quorum of the members of the Board present and voting at the quarterly meeting.
 The Vice Chair shall serve a term of one year starting with the next meeting.
-The Vice Chair shall assume the powers and duties of the Chair in his/her absence.
+The Vice Chair shall serve a term of the Chair in his/her absence.